waynegm/OpendTect-Plugin-Docs/docs/External_Attributes/Spatial_Filter_Rectangular.md

 Note that the filter cutoff or band pass/reject frequency is specified in Normalised Spatial Frequency.
 Normalised Frequency ranges from 0 to 1 at the spatial nyquist.
 Converting a spatial frequency in cycles/metre to the equivalent Normalised Spatial Frequency is as simple as dividing it by the spatial nyquist frequency.

 ## Examples
-This example shows inline and crossline FK spectra after applying a 2D lowpass rectangular filter with inline and crossline normalised frequemcy cutoffs of 0.6 and 0.3 respectively.
+This example shows inline and crossline FK spectra after applying a 2D lowpass rectangular filter with inline and crossline normalised frequency cutoffs of 0.6 and 0.3 respectively.

 #### Inline FK Spectrum
 <div class="juxtapose" style="margin:0px;padding:0px" data-startingposition="50" data-showlabels="true" data-showcredits="false" data-animate="false" data-mode="horizontal">